-- Tuition waiver (Need-Based)-Students who submit an FAF are considered for a tuition waiver based on need. - Tuition Waiver (merit)- Students who have completed at least 12 credits at HCC in courses that meet their degree requirements (i.e. non-remedial courses) and who maintain a current and cumulative grade point average of 3.5 or better.
+- Tuition waiver (Need-Based)-Students who submit an application for financial aid are considered for a tuition waiver based on need. - Tuition Waiver (Merit)- Students who have completed at least 12 credits at HCC and who maintain a current and cumulative grade point average of 3.5 or better.
 Applications are available at the Financial Aid Office. - Tuition Waiver (Recruitment)- To encourage a balance of male and female students in the various programs of study, tuition waivers may be awarded to students who are majoring in programs customarily dominated by members of the opposite sex.
 Applications are available at the Financial Aid Office - Tuition Waiver (High School Honors)- Tuition waivers are available to entering high school seniors who have been designated by their principal as outstanding high school graduates.
 Nomination forms are mailed to high school principals in the spring.
-Contact high school principal for individual school requirements and application.

-Tuition Waiver (Service)- Tuition waivers are available to students who have contributed to the community and HCC.
+Contact high school principal for individual school requirements and application. - Tuition Waiver (Service)- Tuition waivers are available to students who have contributed to the community and HCC.
 The student must be recommended by an HCC staff or faculty member.
-Applications are available at the Financial Aid Office.

-Tuition Waiver (Viet Nam Era Veterans)- To qualify, a veteran must 1) have served in the Southeast Asian theatre of conflict; 2) have been discharged under conditions other than dishonorable; 3) be currently ineligible for any other VA educational benefits; and 4) be a resident of Hawaii for tuition purposes.
+Applications are available at the Financial Aid Office. - Tuition Waiver (Viet Nam Era Veterans)- To qualify, a veteran must 1) have served in the Southeast Asian theatre of conflict; 2) have been discharged under conditions other than dishonorable; 3) be currently ineligible for any other VA educational benefits; and 4) be a resident of Hawaii for tuition purposes.
 In addition to the tuition waiver application, applicants must present verification from the Veterans Administration Regional Office that they meet conditions 1, 2, and 3.
 Applications are available at the Records Office.